Sharpeville massacre: Preceding events

 South African governments since the eighteenth century had enacted measures to restrict the flow of Africans into cities.
 Pass laws, intended to control and restrict their movement and employment, were updated in the 1950s.
 Under the country's National Party government, African residents in urban districts were subject to "influx control" measures.
 Individuals over sixteen were required to carry passbooks, which contained an identity card, employment and influx authorisation from a labour bureau, name of employer and address, and details of personal history.
-Leading up to the Sharpeville massacre, the National Party administration under the leadership of Hendrik Verwoerd used these laws to enforce greater racial segregation and, in 1959–1960, extended them to include women.
+Leading up to the Sharpeville massacre, the National Party administration under the leadership of Hendrik Verwoerd used these laws to enforce greater racial segregation and in 1959–1960, extended them to include women.
 From the 1960s, the pass laws were the primary instrument used by the state to detain and harass its political opponents.
 These laws forced Africans to carry special identification that police and other authorities could check at any time.
 The government used passes to restrict where Africans could work, live and travel.

-The Pan-Africanist Congress (PAC), led by its founding President Robert Sobukwe, marched peacefully and unarmed to the Orlando police station in Soweto and demanded to be arrested as they were not prepared to a carry dompass, on 21 March, simultaneously a university student, a member of the PAC, Philip Ata Kgosana led the very same march in the Cape Province in Langa Township.
+The Pan-Africanist Congress (PAC), led by its founding President Robert Sobukwe, marched peacefully and unarmed to the Orlando police station in Soweto and demanded to be arrested as they were not prepared to carry pass passbooks.
+Simultaneously, on the 21st of March, a university student and member of the PAC, Philip Ata Kgosana, led the very same march in the Cape Province in Langa Township.